LaurentTardif/fabriqueDev/README.md

 # Installation

-**Important:** Because GitHub's maximum file size is 100M, the data archive had to be splited into smaller chunks.
-Before runnning this project, you need to merge them back toghether.
+**Important:** Because GitHub's maximum file size is 100M, the data archive had to be split into smaller chunks.
+Before running this project, you need to merge them back together.
 To do so, run:

 ````bash
 cd archive